Deadly terror attacks in France since 2015

-PARIS (AFP) - A gunman claiming allegiance to the Islamic State in Iraq and Syria (ISIS) group killed at least two people and took hostages in south-west France on Friday (March 23), in the latest deadly attack to strike the country.
+PARIS (AFP) – A knifeman shouting Allahu akbar (God is greatest) was shot dead by police in central Paris late Saturday (May 12) after he killed one person and injured four, prompting a terror probe.

-Here is a recap of the major extremist attacks that have killed more than 240 people across France since the 2015 Charlie Hebdo shootings.
+Here is a recap of jihadist attacks that have killed more than 245 people across France since the 2015 Charlie Hebdo shootings.

 2017

-Note: This story was first published on March 23, 2018, and updated on May 13, 2018